minibolt-guide/minibolt/guide/bitcoin/electrum-server.md

 ### Configuration

 MiniBolt uses SSL as default for Fulcrum, but some wallets like BlueWallet do not support SSL over Tor.
-That's why we use TCP in configurations as well to let the user choose what he needs.
+Thats why we use TCP in configurations as well to let user choose what he needs.
 You may as well need to use TCP for other reasons.

 * Next, we have to set up our Fulcrum configurations.
 Troubles could be found without optimizations for slow devices.
 Choose either one for 4GB or 8GB of RAM depending on your hardware.
 Create the config file with the following content.
 Save and exit